-Sabrina Rubin Erdely is an award-winning feature writer and investigative journalist.
-She’s a Contributing Editor at
+Sabrina Rubin Erdely is an award-winning feature writer and investigative journalist, and a Contributing Editor at

-Readers Digest, among other publications, and has been anthologized twice in
+Men’s Health, among other publications; has been reprinted in college textbooks; and has been anthologized in

 Best American Crime Reporting.
-Erdely’s feature writing and reporting have earned her a number of prestigious awards, including a
+Erdely’s feature writing and reporting have earned her a number of prestigious awards, including two National Magazine Award nominations: the first for "

 As a University of Pennsylvania undergraduate, Erdely discovered her passion for magazine writing while working at 34th Street, the magazine of the student-run Daily Pennsylvanian.
 She soon dropped her pre-med studies, graduated in 1994 with a degree in English, and was immediately hired as a staff writer at Philadelphia.
-Since then Erdely has covered a wide array of fascinating subjects, including a modern-day Bonnie and Clyde; the life lessons she learned from a con man; and the disturbing case of a serial date-rapist, whose trial revealed shocking truths about the criminal justice system.
+Since then Erdely has covered a wide array of fascinating subjects, including a modern-day Bonnie and Clyde; the life lessons she learned from a con man; the rise and fall of a teenage Internet celebrity; an eye-opening look into the U.S. military’s culture of sexual assault; and the stranger-than-fiction lives of the heirs to the Duke family fortune.

 For the sake of her articles, Erdely has trekked through Tibet, watched an autopsy, joined a religious cult, visited maximum-security prisons, and once tried out to be a Philadelphia Eagles cheerleader.
-Erdely has also taught magazine writing courses at the University of Pennsylvania and Temple University.
+Erdely has also taught magazine writing courses at the University of Pennsylvania and Temple University, and frequently lectures about writing and reporting.
 She lives in Philadelphia with her husband, daughter and son.

 Books